Giovanni Falcone: Legacy

-Palermo International Airport has been named Falcone-Borsellino Airport in honor of the two judges and hosts a memorial of the pair by the local sculptor Tommaso Geraci.
+Palermo International Airport has been named Falcone-Borsellino Airport in honour of the two judges and hosts a memorial of the pair by the local sculptor Tommaso Geraci.
 Monuments commemorating Falcone and the other victims of the Capaci bombing were placed around Italy, including in Peschiera del Garda.
 Falcone was posthumously awarded the Train Foundation's Civil Courage Prize, which recognises "extraordinary heroes of conscience".
 A monument to Falcone stands also at the FBI's National Academy in Virginia to honour his contributions to the "Pizza Connection" case.